MLB roundup: Springer hits 3 HRs, Astros clinch West | Devdiscourse

 Springer slugged two home runs off Angels right-hander Jose Rodriguez (0-1) and a third off left-handed reliever Jose Suarez.
 He lined the first pitch of the bottom of the first inning into the Crawford Boxes in left field for his 12th leadoff home run this season and 36th overall.
 Justin Verlander (20-6) notched his second career 20-win season despite laboring over five innings, allowing two runs on six hits and two walks.
 His five strikeouts leave him six shy of 3,000 in his career with just one start left this season.

-Red Sox 7, Rays 4 Christian Vazquez hit a three-run homer in the first inning to lead Boston to a win at St. Petersburg, Fla., trying to play spoilers as the Rays battle for a wild-card spot.
+Red Sox 7, Rays 4 Christian Vazquez hit a three-run homer in the first inning to lead Boston to a win at St. Petersburg, Fla., trying to play spoilers as Tampa Bay battles for a wild-card spot.

 Red Sox right-hander Nathan Eovaldi (2-0) pitched six innings, allowing three runs on seven hits.
 He walked two, struck out six and didn't allow a hit after a leadoff single in the fourth.
-Joey Wendle and Brendan McKay homered for the Rays -- McKay's blast the first of his career.
-Tampa Bay is locked in a three-way battle with Oakland and Cleveland for the AL's two wild-card playoff berths, sitting two games behind the A's and half-game up on the Indians with Cleveland still to play Sunday night.
+Joey Wendle and Brendan McKay homered for the Rays, who enter the final week of the regular season in a three-way battle with Oakland and Cleveland for the AL's two wild-card playoff berths.
+The Rays and Indians are tied for the second wild-card spot, two games behind the A's.

 Rangers 8, Athletics 3 Shin-Soo Choo, Willie Calhoun and Elvis Andrus all homered within Tanner Roark's first 20 pitches and right-hander Lance Lynn equaled his career-best with 12 strikeouts, allowing visiting Texas to salvage one win in their three-game series against Oakland.